 Students have chosen individualized study plans in areas as varied as aging studies, international business, diversity studies, children's studies, environmental issues, and health issues.

-Students pursuing a Bachelor of Arts (BA) in interdepartmental studies choose from four tracks:
+Students majoring in interdepartmental studies choose from several tracks:

-The applied human services track provides a foundation in psychology and gives you a choice of emphasis areas: aging services, community-based services, or corrections services.
-All emphasis areas require an internship and you also may propose a self-defined emphasis area.
+The Applied Human Services track provides a foundation in psychology and gives you a choice of emphasis areas: aging services, community-based services, or corrections services.
+You also may propose a self-designed emphasis area.
+All emphasis areas require an internship.
 You’ll be advised at the Academic Advising Center.
 Course work includes:

 - Elementary Psychology